 Fodor's Expert Review Musée Nejjarine des Arts et Métiers du Bois

-The 14th-century Nejjarine fondouk, or Inn of the Carpenters, is now home to a fascinating museum.
-The three-story patio displays Morocco's various native woods, 18th- and 19th-century woodworking tools, and a series of antique wooden doors and pieces of furniture.
-For 10 DH enjoy mint tea on the rooftop terrace with panoramic views over the medina.
-Don't miss the former jail cell on the ground floor, or the large set of weighing scales, a reminder of the building's original functions—commerce on the ground floor and lodging on the levels above.
+A 14th-century, three-story Nejjarine fondouk, the Inn of the Carpenters is now home to a fascinating museum that displays Morocco's various native woods, 18th- and 19th-century woodworking tools, and a series of antique wooden doors and pieces of furniture.
+Enjoy a mint tea on the rooftop terrace with panoramic views over the medina.
+Don't miss the former jail cell on the ground floor or the large set of weighing scales, a reminder of the building's original functions—commerce on the ground floor and lodging on the levels above.
 Check out the palatial, cedar-ceiling public bathrooms, certainly the finest of their kind in Fez.